 Does ProtonVPN sell your data?

-No, ProtonVPN’s strict no-logging policy and commitment to data security extend to government outreach and advertising alike.
-You don’t have to worry about ProtonVPN selling your data because they don’t collect it in the first place.
+No, ProtonVPN doesn’t see your data.
+ProtonVPN’s strict no-logging policy and commitment to data security extend to government outreach and advertising alike.
+You don’t have to worry about ProtonVPN selling your data because it doesn’t collect browsing data in the first place.

 CSO Online.
 (2020).
 What is the dark web?
 How to access it and what you'll find.

 The Guardian.
 (2019).
 Under digital surveillance: how American schools spy on millions of kids.